 |Event Date||Tue Mar 31 EDT (almost 2 years ago)|

-• You will be able to describe cloud computing and its related product/service offerings.
+• You will be able to describe the difference between procurements, grants, and cooperative agreements.

 • You will be able to discuss the legal bases for developing, utilizing, and complying with cooperative agreements.

 • You will be able to identify GSA Schedules, one of the largest contracts utilizing cooperative purchasing.

 Kristi Morgan Aronica

 Attorney and Managing Partner, Weitz Morgan PLLC